worace/clarke-coin/README.md

 * [X] Use generate_payment endpoint from 'wallet' client
 * [X] Add transaction fees to output of coinbase transaction
 * [X] Add Peer -- make node track peers that are sent to it
-* [ ] Distribute blocks -- make node send new blocks to all peers as they are mined
+* [X] Distribute blocks -- make node send new blocks to all peers as they are mined
 * [X] Distribute new transactions -- make node send new blocks to all peers as they are mined
+* [X] Add Validations on Incoming Blocks
+* [X] Add Validations on Incoming Transactions
+* [ ] Configure Logging setup
+* [ ] Use Mount or Component to improve initial state configuration -- ideally also make it easy to run multiple nodes locally
 * [ ] Bootstrap new node from peer -- full node should pull all available blocks as needed when connected
 * [ ] DB Storage ?? put blocks into SQLite ?? should be much faster
 * [ ] DNS Server -- Static node others can connect to on boot to find peers